schahal/registry/registry/coder/modules/goose/README.md

 Note: The indentation in the heredoc is preserved, so you can write the YAML naturally.

 ## Troubleshooting

+By default, this module is configured to run the embedded chat interface as a path-based application.
+In production, we recommend that you configure a [wildcard access URL](https://coder.com/docs/admin/setup#wildcard-access-url) and set `subdomain = true`.
+See [here](https://coder.com/docs/tutorials/best-practices/security-best-practices#disable-path-based-apps) for more details.

 The module will create log files in the workspace's `~/.goose-module` directory.
 If you run into any issues, look at them for more information.